Routine Animal Mortality Management Options in Missouri

 - More than 100 feet from surface water body, such as a stream, lake, pond or intermittent stream.

 Figure 1.
-The shaded areas on this map are considered to have major groundwater contamination potential.
+The shaded areas on this map are generalized and considered to have major groundwater contamination potential.

 There are other regulation guidelines that may change the way dead animals are managed.
 In particular, the transportation and holding of dead animals in a collection station.
 These items may be important to producers developing a plan to collect and haul dead animals to a rendering plant or similar facility.